What will the Summer term look like?

 All students, faculty and staff should consider taking the Identify, Assist, Refer training, which is a 30-minute training module designed to help students, faculty, and staff be better helpers to individuals experiencing mental health challenges.
 This online module was created to strengthen U of T’s systems of support for student mental health and was informed by the University of Toronto Student Mental Health Strategy and Framework.
 We are encouraging all students, faculty and staff to take this training.

-I want to study on campus this fall.
+I want to study on campus this winter.
 Can I enter Canada and come to U of T?

-We understand that you may be concerned about regulations and expectations around entry into Canada in the Fall.
+We understand that you may be concerned about regulations and expectations around entry into Canada.
 Currently, Federal Government policy is that the following students are eligible to enter Canada with a non-discretionary reason and should request a letter from their Graduate Unit:

 - *Returning or newly-admitted international students with a study permit approved on or before March 18, 2020

 - *Returning or newly-admitted students traveling directly from the United States to Canada with an approved study permit regardless of study permit approval date or citizenship

 Please be assured that you can begin your program through online courses if you are living outside of Canada.